Creatives everywhere have had to find new ways to spread their artistic talents during the COVID-19 pandemic.

 But once audiences saw the Curbside Ballet performances in their neighborhoods, she said "people were so ready to clap, they would gasp, share their response.
 The power of the live performing factor is amazing."

 After the success of the first series, the company knew another would be coming.
-The Bakersfield City Ballet will perform Ueberroth's new work, "Splendor and Misery," this time around.
-The show is comprised of four movements and reflects the neoclassical ballet genre.
+The Bakersfield City Ballet performed Ueberroth's new work, "Splendor and Misery," this time around.
+The show was comprised of four movements and reflected the neoclassical ballet genre.
 The neoclassical genre typically features minimal costumes and sets, which work well for a performance outdoors.

-Ueberroth also said audiences can expect to see a reflection of the world people are living in.
+Ueberroth also said a reflection of the world people are living in was another element added in the show.

 "I didn’t set out to choreograph a piece about lockdown and quarantine, but it’s there," she said.
 "If you’re paying attention, you’ll pick up on the repetitiveness of certain things and how at times (our daily lives were) monotonous."